 - Renewed Brexit-pessimism continued weighing on the British Pound on Monday.

-Brexit uncertainties continue to weigh
+Brexit headlines continue to drive sentiment

 Technical levels to watch